 About

-The Angelo Del Toro Puerto Rican/Hispanic Youth Leadership Institute is an innovative collaboration with the NYS Assembly/Senate Puerto Rican/Hispanic Task Force in conjunction with the annual SOMOS, Inc. conference, Office of Bilingual Education and World Languages, the New York State City Board of Education, and other agencies as appropriate.
+The Angelo Del Toro Puerto Rican/Hispanic Youth Leadership Institute is celebrating more than 30 years in collaboration with the NYS Assembly/Senate Puerto Rican/Hispanic Task Force, in conjunction with the annual SOMOS, Inc. Conference.
+The program is a partnership with the New York State Education Department, the Office of Bilingual Education and World Languages, the NYC Public Schools, the RBERNs statewide, Institutions of Higher Education, and other agencies as appropriate.

-The overall purpose of the PR/HYLI is student empowerment.
+The overall purpose of the PR/HYLI is student empowerment and leadership development.
 To this end the Institute has the following goals for its student delegates:

-• The creation of partnerships and conversations among educators, business leaders and students, and
+• The creation of partnerships and conversations among educators, business leaders and students.

 • The development of an in-depth knowledge of the state legislative process.

-All students with specific heritage ties to any of the formally recognized Spanish-speaking countries, sovereign states, and/or territories are invited to apply to become part of the Angelo Del Toro Puerto Rican / Hispanic Youth Leadership Institute.
+Students with heritage ties to any of the formally recognized Spanish-speaking countries, sovereign states, and/or territories are invited to apply to become part of the Angelo Del Toro Puerto Rican / Hispanic Youth Leadership Institute.
 Students are not required to speak Spanish to participate.

 A list of Spanish-speaking countries, sovereign states, and territories can be found below: